• December 22, 2024

 In her performance, Grande did justice to the quirks and perks of Glinda the good witch, showing that she still has the acting chops she developed as a child star on Nickelodeon.
 But the breakout star, Erivo, stole the show with her moving and seemingly personal renditions of “The Wizard and I” and of one of WICKED’s most notable songs, “Defying Gravity.”
 Grande also oozed charm while singing, “Popular,” another one of the musical’s unforgettable tunes.
 And overall, both seemed to have genuine chemistry as the film’s central duo.

 WICKED fans will be pleased with a bold cameo appearing at a bright moment in the movie.
 And fans will appreciate that the film production is respectful with homage to the stage production in each aspect of the performances.
 But much was gained in the visual depth that film provides without the confines of the stage.
-The choreography gained more room move and often helped bridge set-changing scenes.
+The choreography gained more room to move and often helped bridge set-changing scenes.
 And the cinematography allowed us to truly see the expanse of the World of OZ.

 Although there is no substitute for the theatrical experience, one movie-goer, who had seen the musical production twice on stage, said “Now I don’t have to go see the musical again, I can just watch the movie.”
 He indicated that the movie production was good enough to be a sufficient substitute, giving it 5 out of 5 stars.
 We agree.